Hotel Indigo Venice - Sant'Elena

 The Biennale of Art and Architecture

 The Biennale of Art and that of Architecture are those that literally gave the name to the event.
 They indeed used to take place every second year, biannually, indeed.
 The event mainly gravitates around the Napoleonic Gardens, in the Castello district.
 Here 29 pavilions are set up, each dedicated to a country, plus a Central Pavilion (formerly the Italian Pavilion).
 Since some year, the buildings of the Arsenale have also become part of the exhibition space of the event.
 Today the Biennale has approximately a 17000 m² exhibition area and it also includes separate, related events that take place in all the districts of Venice.
-The 19th International Architecture Exhibition will take place from Saturday, May 10 to Sunday, November 23, 2025

 The Venice Film Festival